Utils¶

 Arguments¶

 filenamestr - Path to the input video file.thresholdfloat, optional - The normalized pixel value to use as the threshold.
 Pixels below the threshold will turn black.
 Defaults to 0.1.target_namestr, optional - The name of the output video.
 Defaults to None (which assumes that the input filename with the suffix "_thresh" should be used).binarybool, optional - If True, the pixels above the threshold will turn white.
 Defaults to False.overwritebool, optional - Whether to allow overwriting existing files or to automatically increment target filename to avoid overwriting.
-Defaults to False.
+Defaults to True.

 Returns¶